keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 ---
-title: OAuth/OpenID Authentication
+title: OpenID Authentication
-description: Enable/Disable OAuth authentication and implementation details for OAuth service
+description: Enable/Disable OpenID authentication and implementation details for the identity provider
 weight: 20
 keywords: [0.8.x-bridge]
 ---

 ## Enable/Disable Authentication

-The Keptn Bridge contains a switch to enable/disable OAuth/OpenID Connect-based authentication.
+The Keptn Bridge contains a switch to enable/disable OpenID Connect-based authentication.
 This switch also enables session cookies.

-You can enable/disable OAuth via the Helm Chart values when installing Keptn:
+You can enable/disable OpenID via the Helm Chart values when installing Keptn:

 ```
 bridge: